-When my patients have poor sleep habits, they have a weaker immune system and catch colds more easily.
+When my patients have poor sleep habits, they always show signs of an unhealthy immune system.

 Here are my top 3 suggestions for better sleep: